 - IC.2.5.1 The intake air may be cooled with an intercooler (a charge air cooler). - a.
 It must be located downstream of the throttle body - b.
 Only ambient air may be used to remove heat from the intercooler system - c.
 Air to air and water to air intercoolers are permitted - d.
-The coolant of a water to air intercooler system is engine coolant and must meet T.7.3.1
+The coolant of a water to air intercooler system must meet T.5.3.1 - IC.2.5.2 If pop-off valves, recirculation valves, or heat exchangers (intercoolers) are used, they must be positioned in the intake system as shown in IC.2.4.2.b

-- IC.2.5.2 If pop-off valves, recirculation valves, or heat exchangers (intercoolers) are used, they must be positioned in the intake system as shown in IC.2.4.2b - IC.2.5.3 Plenums must not be located anywhere upstream of the throttle body
+IC.2.5.3 Plenums must not be located anywhere upstream of the throttle body